KareemShaban1/facebook_auth_screens-Flutter_UI/README.md

-# facebook_auth_screens_redesign
+# Facebook_auth_screens_redesign

 A new Flutter application.

 ## Getting Started

-In this repository I will be showing you how to redesign Twitter Auhentications Screens
+In this repository I will be showing you how to redesign Facebook Auhentications Screens

 Do ⭐ the repo it really motivates me to share more open source